BorisKozo/TodoMVC-Example/book.md

 view is instantiated by `main_content_view` when it renders its collection.
 This view holds the `TodoItem` model and handles all the CRUD operations of a single todo item.

+### Testing
+Solid Testing suite is a crucial part of building a robust JavaScript application.
+This is especially important due to JavaScript dynamic nature and lack of compiler.
+There are many alternatives to create a tests.
+[Mocha](http://visionmedia.github.com/mocha/) and [Jasmine](http://pivotal.github.com/jasmine/) are the two most popular unit tests frameworks.
+Both use rSpec BDD syntax (`describe` and `it`) Mocha runs over node.js, therefore it is very easy to install and update.